- Miss Furr and Miss Skeene (2012)

 Elio: Visions of Light is a setting of fragments of poetry by the Greek lyric poet Sappho for soprano, flute, cello, piano, and percussion.
 It reflects my memories of the light in Greece during my travels there.

-This recording of this piece is by Ana Spasic, soprano, and members of the Conservatorio "G. Nicolini" chamber music program in Piacenza, Italy, and can be heard when viewing the score.
+A recording of this piece was made by Ana Spasic, soprano, and members of the Conservatorio "G. Nicolini" chamber music program in Piacenza, Italy.

 Linda Dusman